The Secret Of Hygge

 Fresh Flowers & Plants

 Bringing the outdoors in and fill your home with colour and fragrance.
-Choose from our rustic window box planters, which are perfect for filling up your home with fresh garden blooms and herbs or fill one of our bohemian baskets with a natural botanical plant to fuel your home with vibrancy and oxygen.
-Go for autumnal pops of red, auburn and mahogany tones for November or as we enter into the frosty season, choose from Nordic colours such as muted whites and greens, complete with pine cones as a decoration.
+Choose from our rustic wooden plant crates, which are perfect for filling up your home with fresh herb.
+When choosing colours for your home, go for autumnal pops of red, auburn and mahogany tones from dried hydrangeas from the garden or, as we enter into the frosty season, choose from Nordic colours such as muted whites and greens, complete with pine cones as a decoration.

-Wrapping up warm for chilly autumnal walks.
+Wrapping up warm for chilly autumnal walks in beautiful, calm surroundings is the most perfect way to embrace hygge on the move.
 We are located just on the edge of the New Forest National park, where we are blessed with evening scenes of autumnal sunsets and cascades of golden sunbeams upon acres of mossy heathland.
 Slip on your wellies, snuggle in to your big coat and thick scarf and enjoy contentment in the great outdoors.
-Then return home once again to your candle-lit, roaring log fire sanctuary for some delicious food and a good book under a soft blanket with a steaming cup of hot chocolate.
+Then return home once again to your candle-lit, roaring log fire sanctuary for some delicious food and a good book under a soft blanket with a fresh cup of indulgent hot chocolate.